AKG K371 Headphones Review

 Mid-Mid

-The AKG K371 are also remarkably accurate in the mid-range.
+The AKG K371 comply remarkably well with our target in the mid-range.
 They follow the target curve almost perfectly with almost no deviations, providing present and accurate leads and vocals.

 See details on graph tool